“Why should I hire you?”

 It’s crucial that you get consent from your client before telling their story.
 It’s important from an ethical standpoint, obviously – you don’t want to run afoul of the rules.

 But getting consent and buy-in from your client is equally important for the efficacy of your final product.
-In the absence of quotes and anecdotes that come directly from the client, your case study will fall flat.
+In the absence of quotes and anecdotes that come directly from the client, your client success story will fall flat.

-A Step-by-Step Process for Creating Effective Case Studies for Your Law Firm
+A Step-by-Step Process for Creating Effective Client Success Stories for Your Law Firm

 From this point forward we are going to assume that you have already chosen the right clients/cases to highlight and that you have received consent and buy-in from your client to tell their story.

-Here’s how to take action and produce and distribute effective legal case studies.
+Here’s how to take action and produce and distribute effective legal client success stories.

 Choose a Single, Concise Story to Tell